-In addition to the U.N. envoy, Yemen's Minister for Human Rights Houda al-Ban resigned on Sunday, the second cabinet member to defect since Friday.
+In addition to the U.N. envoy, Yemen's Minister for Human Rights Houda al-Ban also resigned her post on Sunday, making her the second cabinet member to defect since Friday.

-"The critical situation prevents us from continuing in our jobs under a regime that does not respect human rights and freedoms," Ban said, speaking also on behalf of her deputy.
+"The critical situation prevents us from continuing in our jobs under a regime that does not respect human rights and freedoms," Ban said, speaking also on behalf of her deputy Ali Tayseer.

 Tourism Minister Nabil Hasan al-Faqih resigned and quit the ruling party on Friday.
-The head of the party's foreign affairs committee also left, and on Sunday a deputy from Dalea province left the party.
+The head of the party's foreign affairs committee also left, as did a former ambassador to Russia.

-Two other prominent members of the ruling party also quit including the head of the state news agency, Nasr Taha Mustafa.
-A former ambassador, Abdul Malek al-Iryani, declined an invitation to join the Shura Council.
+Since then, two other prominent members of Yemen's ruling party also quit including the head of the state news agency, Nasr Taha Mustafa.
+A former ambassador, Abdul Malek al-Iryani, also declined an invitation to join the country's Shura Council.

-Washington, which sees Yemen as a rampart against a resurgent al Qaeda wing, said U.S. citizens should avoid areas of planned demonstrations, which could turn violent.
+Washington, which sees Yemen as a key ally against a resurgent al-Qaeda wing, said U.S. citizens should avoid areas of planned demonstrations, which could turn violent.
 It has already urged Americans to leave Yemen.

-As unrest continued across Yemen, five pro-government tribesmen were killed in clashes with northern Shi'ite rebels on Sunday, and tribesmen fired rocket-propelled grenades at a power plant in Maarib province, cutting electricity to parts of the capital and the southern port city of Aden.
+As unrest continued across Yemen, tribesmen fired rocket-propelled grenades at a power plant in Maarib province on Sunday, cutting electricity to parts of the capital and the southern port city of Aden, a government source said.

-(Additional reporting by Cynthia Johnston in Sanaa, and Mohammed Mukhashaf in Aden)
+(Additional reporting by Cynthia Johnston in Sanaa, Editing by Jon Boyle)